geeksloth/mongodb-server-docker-compose/README.md

 # Simple MongoDB-Server-Docker-Compose
-A simple MongoDB Docker Compose template
+A simple MongoDB Server template based on Docker Compose

 ## Getting started
 1. Clone and get into this repo